|Robert Stewart and Rebecca Cuthbert/Culbert|

 At some stage, Norman's first wife, Olive May Siggins, died, and he remarried.
 His second wife was Margaret Glynne Bowen who had been born on 9th March 1921 in Bexhill, Sussex, to Caswell Glynne Bowen (1889 - 1963) and to Margaret McMillan (born 1889).

-The couple emigrated to British Columbia where Norman Hampton Stewart died at Saltspring Island, aged 84, on June 7th 2001.
+The couple emigrated to Oregon where Norman Hampton Stewart died at Saltspring Island, aged 84, on June 7th 2001.
+Earlier, a passenger list recorded him arriving by boat at Seattle on 6th August 1858 - his destination was listed as Hospital Drive, Pendleton, Oregon.

 Margaret, his wife, died there on 23rd November 2008.